lbovet/vertx-rest-storage/README.md

 The data compression feature is not compatible with all vertx-rest-storage features.
 The following listing contains the restrictions of this feature:
 * Data compression is available in redis storage only
 * Data compression cannot be used with _merge=true_ url parameter concurrently.
 Such PUT requests will be rejected.
 * Compressed resources cannot be used in _storageExpand_ requests. _storageExpand_ requests to a collection containing a compressed resource will be rejected.
+* If a resource is already stored in a different compression state (state = not compressed, compressed) as the compression of sent resource, the stored resource will be overwritten in every case.
+Like this we prevent unexpected behaviour considering the etag mechanism.

 ## Configuration